healer1064/Blog_React_fullstack_psql_0Auth/README.md

 download or git clone the project files.

-## cd into both Project Directories in 2 differnt terminal windows and then install dependencies
+## cd into both Project Directories in 2 different terminal windows and then install dependencies

 #### 1st window
 `cd Client`